How To Make Sushi Rice Without Rice Cooker

 Elena Elliott

-Making sushi rice is easy and quick.
+Making sushi rice without a rice cooker is easy and quick.
 With this recipe, you will get perfect glutinous rice every time.
-No rice cooker is needed.

 5 from 1 vote